Shalyne-K/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containg root from /passwd
+Count lines that contain bin